 DON'T MISS OUT:

-Heading to south along the the scattered bays of Brač it would be a sin not to stop for a nice swim on the southern cape of this impressive island.
+Heading south along the scattered bays of Brač it would be a sin not to stop for a quick dip or a midday snack.
 In the afternoon we sail along the famous Bol and the Golden Horn beach to catch the afternoon wind in the Hvar-Brač channel.

 Stari Grad is situated in a beautifully carved bay on the island of Hvar.
 As you sail along densely wooded landscapes, you can already feel the scent from purplish lavender fields.
-Hvar island is well known of its purple lavender fields and genuine products of this fragrant plant.
+Hvar island is well known of its purple lavender fields and local products of this fragrant plant.
 Lavender is also a excellent mosquito repellent.